Our research focus is on the first-principles theory of molecular and nanoscale spintronics

-Our research focus is on molecular spintronics, which refers to the investigation of molecules as elements
+.
+Molecular and nanoscale spintronics refers to the investigation of molecules and nanostructured materials as elements

 Prof. Dr. Carmen Herrmann